blsh/btc/README.md

        (priceGoesUp, priceWentDown, priceSame)
         1. [ ] Normalize data.
 All values should be in range of 0 - 1
         2. [ ] Write data to a csv file

+== NOTE!
+=== Currencies
+Everytime we talk about price changes, we do it in some unspecified currency (CUR).
+The whole code is completly currency agnostic, so we can use it for USD, EUR, RUR, $WHATVER